KrishnamoorthyCaucidheesan-15/performance-anomaly-root-cause-analysis/README.md

 4. Metric level reconstruction error plot

 ### root_cause_analysis_code.py
-This file has the code for training, testing the model as well as implementation of the plots
+This file has the code for training, testing USAD model and visualisation code for plotting.

 ### outputs
 This folder has the output plots for the four use cases